Shivaah/multicfg-deathmatch/README.md

 # MultiCFG Plugin for CSGO DM

-MultiCFG is an external plugin for deathmatch, more particularly for the H3bus DM plugin and Max DM plugin, which allows to load several game modes during a single round.
+MultiCFG is an external plugin for deathmatch, more particularly for the H3bus DM plugin, which allows to load several game modes during a single round.